 Starting your bachelor’s degree at a community college can be a great way to save money on tuition.
 In general, community college classes are much less expensive than four-year colleges.
 The average tuition for one year at an in-state community college is just $3,340 (about a third of the cost of attending a four-year college).

 Scholarships and grants can be a huge help in paying for college.
 Scholarships are a kind of financial aid typically offered based on merit.
-They’re often awarded to students who excel in specific fields or who belong to minority and special interest groups.
+They’re often awarded to students who excel in specific fields or from minority and special interest groups.

-Grants are another form of financial aid, which tend to be distributed based on financial need.
+Grants are another form of financial aid, often distributed based on financial need.
 The government will assess your eligibility for a grant when you file your Free Application for Federal Student Aid (FAFSA) — a form that allows you to be assessed for financial assistance, such as federal grants, work-study, and loans.